World War II veteran celebrates 100th birthday with parade

 “Just some people passing by and waving, and my neighbors, that’s all,” said Wendorf.

-But, he got so much more than a few waves.
-Bernalillo County first responders, The Duke City Gladiators, and a few motorcycle clubs, all in attendance, making noise and wishing Wendorf the happiest of birthdays.
+Wendorf got so much more than a few waves.
+Bernalillo County first responders, The Duke City Gladiators, and a few motorcycle clubs were all in attendance, making noise and wishing Wendorf the happiest of birthdays.

 The Bernalillo County Sheriff’s Office even made Wendorf an honorary deputy, giving him a certificate and a badge.